Employment Opportunities

 Education and Experience:

-- At least an associate's degree in Information Technology (or related field) or equivalent certifications/experience in technical systems support.
+- At least an Associates degree in a Technology-related field or equivalent certifications/experience in technical systems support.

 - At least two years experience supporting technology (Windows and Chromebooks) at a help-desk or similar situation.